tencent-quantum-lab/3T/README.md

 ## Dependency

-Run the following command from the current directory to install the Python dependencies:
+Run the following command from the current directory to install most of the dependencies:

 ```
 conda create --name 3T python=3.7